BasicOS

 Making groups

-1. Form 16 groups of 4 students.
-As soon as your group is setup, send me an email with the name of the group leader, as well as the other names, and the email of each group member.
-I will validate the group by answering to your email and giving you a group number.
-Please organize yourselves into 16 groups, each consisting of 4 students.
+1. Form 17 groups of 4 students and one group of 3 students.
 Once your group has been established, I would like the designated group leader to send me an email providing the full names and email addresses of all the group members.
 In the subject line of your email, please include the phrase "[BasicOS] New group".
 Upon receiving your email, I will confirm your group's formation, assign you a group number.

 2. Setup a gitlab projet (use gitlab.eurecom.fr for this) called EXACTLY basicos2025-teamXX (With XX your group number, for group 1: basicos2025-team01) and send me the link to your gitlab: I will follow your progression that way.
-Do allow me to clone your gitlab project.
+Do allow me to clone your gitlab project, as well as Sophie Coudert and Yahya Frioui.

 How to work?